Demographics of Mali: Languages

 Although each ethnic group speaks a separate language, nearly 80% of Malians communicate over ethnic borders in Bambara, which is the common language of the marketplace.
-French is the country's official language and is spoken somewhat by 30% of Malians.
+French was formerly the country's official language and is spoken somewhat by 30% of Malians.

 Religion

 An estimated 95% of Malians are Sunni Muslim, 4% adhere to indigenous or traditional animist beliefs, and 1% are Christian (about two-thirds Roman Catholic and one-third Protestant).
 Atheism and agnosticism are believed to be rare among Malians, most of whom practice their religion on a daily basis.
 Islam as practiced in Mali can be moderate, tolerant, and adapted to local conditions; relations between Muslims and practitioners of minority religious faiths are generally amicable.
-The constitution establishes a secular state and provides for freedom of religion, and the government largely respects this right.
+The constitution establishes a secular state and provides for freedom of religion.

 Health

 Mali's health and development indicators rank among the worst in the world.
 In 2000 only 62–65 percent of the population was estimated to have access to safe drinking water and only 69 percent to sanitation services of some kind; only 8 percent was estimated to have access to modern sanitation facilities.
 Only 20 percent of the nation’s villages and livestock watering holes had modern water facilities.

 There were an estimated 140,000 cases of human immunodeficiency virus/acquired immune deficiency syndrome (HIV/AIDS) reported in 2003, and an estimated 1.9 percent of the adult population was afflicted with HIV/AIDS that year, among the lowest rates in Sub-Saharan Africa (see also HIV/AIDS in Africa).
 In the same year, there were 12,000 AIDS deaths.
 The infant mortality rate is 69.5 deaths/1,000 live births (75.3/1,000 among males and 63.5/1,000 among females) (2017 est.).
 Life expectancy at birth is 60.3 years (58.2 years among males and 62.5 years among females) (2017 est.).